CommunityOne automation planning

 Plan role-aware automation without losing governance control.

-CommunityOne automation should be scoped around real POA, HOA, and COA operating rhythms: what to route, what to summarize, when to remind, and which association record stays authoritative.
-The page stays intentionally framed as fit and rollout planning, not a promise that every automation path is live on day one.
+CommunityOne automation is scoped around real POA, HOA, and COA operating rhythms: what to route, what to summarize, when to remind, and which association record stays authoritative.

 Automation support